beatricepedretti/USS_ENTERPRISE/README.md

 <h3>Start and Stop commands</h3>

 The user has to press the 'Start' button in order to start the three-dimensional scanning and the 'Stop' button can be pressed anytime the user wants.
 After the 'Stop' button has been pressed our device will come back at the 'zero configuration', ready to begin a new scanning process.

+<h3>Stop functionality</h3>

+If our device will not find any point during an entire sweep of the XY plane it will automatically reset to the zero configuration (no object has been found or object scanning ended).

 <h3>Display command</h3>